-There are 11,216 affordable apartments in Milwaukee County that offer reduced rents to eligible households.
+There are 11,216 low-income apartments in Milwaukee County that offer reduced rents to eligible households.
 Low-income rents in Milwaukee County, Wisconsin can range from $355 to $1,635 depending on the number of bedrooms.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Milwaukee County Housing Division||Section 8 Housing Choice Voucher (HCV)|

 Milwaukee County features 14,874 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 11,216 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Milwaukee County.

 On average, Section 8 Housing Choice vouchers pay Milwaukee County landlords $600 per month towards rent.
 The average voucher holder contributes $400 towards rent in Milwaukee County.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Milwaukee County, Wisconsin for a two-bedroom apartment is between $983 and $1,201.

 Fair Market Rents can be used to better understand the average housing costs of an area.
 Fair Market Rents are used by HUD to establish payment and rent standards for federal rental assistance programs like the Section 8 Housing Choice Voucher Program.